-As a part of LCU's ministry to churches, alumni and friends of Lincoln Christian University we provide complete, accurate and up-to-date estate planning services.
+As a part of Lincoln Christian’s ministry to churches, alumni, and friends of LCU, we provide complete, accurate, and up-to-date estate planning services.

 Through Estate Planning Seminars held in churches and through individual appointments, our staff is available to assist you in creating an estate plan that will help carry out your wishes for the distribution of your assets during your life and at your death.

-For more information on the services offered by the estate planning department, email or call Tim Searby at 217-732-3168.
+For more information on the services offered by the estate planning department, email or call Tim Searby at 217-732-3168, ext.
+2343.
 Download a copy of the Estate Planning Guide and Estate Planning Questionnaire.

 Various types of planned gifts include charitable gift annuities, charitable remainder trusts, charitable lead trusts, and real estate.
 Descriptions follow below.
 Please consult your personal financial advisors before completing any planned gift.